afondiel/Prompt-Engineering-for-Vision-Models-DeepLearningAI/L5_fine_tuning_notes.md

 However, if we look at the outputs of the model, well see a very different story

-To illustrate this we're going to use our model to generate a bunch of different images of Andrew17.:34 and a bunch of images that dont inciude Andrew
+To illustrate this we're going to use our model to generate a bunch of different images of Andrew and a bunch of images that dont inciude Andrew

 To start, let's set up some prompts and some validation prompts